-PRESENTENCE INVESTIGATION REPORTS ARE NOT PUBLIC RECORDS.
+CON: PRESENTENCE INVESTIGATION REPORTS ARE NOT PUBLIC RECORDS.
 There are several arguments supporting the premise that presentence investigation reports are not matters of public record.
-First, the requirement in Section 5-4-1 that the judge set forth the basis of his sentence is permissive in nature; thus, contrary to the above argument, the judge is not compelled to file the presentence investigation report in the publicly available court records.
-Moreover, the position that a presentence investigation report is a matter of public record undermines the requirement that presentence reports be filed in a sealed envelope and renders it superfluous.
+First, the position that a presentence investigation report is a matter of public record undermines the requirement that presentence reports be filed in a sealed envelope and renders it superfluous.
 Such an interpretation is contrary to accepted rules of statutory construction.

 Second, Section 5-3-4 provides very specific limitations on the accessibility of presentence investigation reports.
 It is well settled that where there are two statutory provisions, one of which is general and designed to apply to cases generally, and the other which is particular and relates only to one subject, the particular provision must prevail and must be treated as an exception to the general provision.
 Section 5-3-4, entitled "Disclosure of reports," is found in the article of the Unified Code of Corrections dealing with presentence procedure.
 That section sets forth eight categories of individuals who may inspect presentence reports.
-As the more particularized statute, Section 5-3-4 should control a court's analysis and determination of the non-public nature of presentence investigation reports.
+Section 5-4-1, on the other hand, relates to the sentencing hearing, and refers generally to "evidence, information, factors in mitigation and aggravation, or other reasons" without mentioning presentence investigation reports.
+As the more particularized statute, Section 5-3-4 should control the analysis and determination of the non-public nature of presentence investigation reports.

 Finally, as a probation record, a presentence investigation report is not a public record under the plain language of the Probation and Probation Officers Act.
-Members of the subcommittee pointed out that those circuits that consider presentence investigation
+Members of the subcommittee pointed out that those circuits that consider presentence investigation reports public records might also violate HIPAA regulations if they fail to redact physical and mental health portions of the presentence report.
+Fig. 186